 Computational Physics Lab

 Many of the recent advances in physics are attributed to progress in computational power.
 In the advanced computational lab, students will hone their computational skills by working through projects inspired by junior level classes (such as classical mechanics and E, statistical mechanics, quantum mechanics and quantum many-body physics).
 This course will primarily be in Python and Mathematica.
 This course is offered pass/fail.
-Part a not offered 2022-23.
+Part a and part b not offered 2023-24.

 A one-year course in quantum mechanics and its applications, for students who have completed Ph 12 or Ph 2.
 Wave mechanics in 3-D, scattering theory, Hilbert spaces, matrix mechanics, angular momentum, symmetries, spin-1/2 systems, approximation methods, identical particles, and selected topics in atomic, solid-state, nuclear, and particle physics.

 Statistical Physics of Interacting Systems, Phases, and Phase Transitions